jdsr1/demon-vim/README.md

 TODO:

-- add the rest of the deMon keywords.
+- add the rest of the deMon options.
+- add installation instructions.